-- Demonstrated emerging leadership abilities;
+- Demonstrated interest in leadership knowledge, skills and abilities;

-- Personal goals for improving and applying leadership abilities.
+- Personal goals for improving and applying leadership abilities;

 - Though all applicants may have room for additional growth, note that applicants who may already be “well-rounded” and active leaders with exceptional combinations of educational, travel, work, and leadership opportunities and experiences, may not rank as high in the selection process compared to other applicants who the Selection Committee may see as needing more support and more opportunities for leadership training and personal growth.

 - There are no age restrictions or formal education requirements for applicants to become a LEADelaware Fellow.
 Having a wide range of ages in a class adds to the diversity of the class.
 Ideal applicants have a good mix of “life experiences” and a level of skills or knowledge to be able to teach or share with others, which is typical of mid-career people.
 The selection committee looks for applicants who truly want to gain skills, experience personal growth, solve problems, or who want to give more in areas such as community service and industry leadership.
 The selection committee does not recommend applicants who seek to use program participation primarily as a resume builder or as a way to redirect careers.

 The selection process is the responsibility of the Selection Committee of LEADelaware.
 The LEADelaware Selection Committee will review and screen all applications and make selection.
 Applicants will be notified on or about December 1, 2017.
 The LEADelaware Selection Committee will strive to recommend a diverse class.